alanwilter/GenEditID/docs/planning.md

-# Planning - What's next?
+# Genome Editing Planning - What's next?
 Our TODO list!

 ## layout data template
 file `data/templates/GEPXXXXX.xlsx` with documentation explaining each sheets and each columns.